MGeurts/genealogy/resources/markdown/help.md

 ### b.
 Authenticated users

 Authenticated users can change the language and the timezone in the top right-hand menu by using the <b>profile editor</b>.<br/>
-The selected language and timezone are saved to the database.
+The selected language and timezone are saved in the database.

 <img src="img/help/genealogy-002d.webp" class="rounded" alt="Profile editor">